-Target shorter stacks: every decision that you make in this tournament can have an increased value.
-The reason is that with a decision, you could cover your opponent and have shot at eliminating him or her.
+- Target Shorter Stacks: every decision that you make in this poker tournament can have an increased value.
+The reason is that with a decision, you could cover your opponent and have a shot at eliminating him or her.
 This allows you to collect their bounty.
 So, even small decisions can be of huge value.

 - Use ICM: even in a tournament like this, you should use an ICM (Independent chip modelling) calculator.
 This calculator will calculate the profitability of your decisions.